sgleizes/xsh/README.md

 #### Using a different directory for user configuration

-If you use `git` to version your shell configuration, keeping it inside the xsh repository would be problematic.
-Or maybe you just want a separation of concerns.

 You can specify the location of your shell configuration using the `XSH_CONFIG_DIR` environment variable.
 Note that this must be set before your user's login shell is started (e.g. in `~/.pam_environment`).

+If you prefer to have it all in one place, you can store shell configuration in the same directory than the xsh repository (in fact this used to be the default).

+However, if you use `git` to version your shell configuration, keeping it inside the xsh repository would be problematic.

-Setting it to `$HOME/.config` or `$HOME/.config/shell` will result in a [XDG-compliant](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) configuration structure, with the configuration for each shell residing in `~/.config/<shell>` or `~/.config/shell/<shell>`.
+Setting it to `$HOME/.config` or `$HOME/.config/shell` (the default) will result in a [XDG-compliant](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) structure, with the configuration for each shell residing in `~/.config/<shell>` or `~/.config/shell/<shell>`.

 #### Using custom runcom types for additional configuration layers